dscolby/CausalELM.jl/docs/src/index.md

     does not require you to import any other packages or initialize machine learning models, pass machine learning structs to CausalELM's estimators, convert dataframes or arrays to a special type, or one hot encode categorical treatments.
-By trading a little bit of flexibility for a simple API, all of CausalELM's functionality can be used with just four lines of code.
+By trading a little bit of flexibility for a simpler API, all of CausalELM's functionality can be used with just four lines of code.
 *   As part of this design principle, CausalELM's estimators handle all of the work in finding the best number of neurons during estimation.
 They create folds or rolling